pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 2. Extract small data and utility classes from existing SQW object updating APIs across Horace and Herbert code  where appropriate.
 New classes should be "new style" MATLAB classes.
 3. Extract `PixelData` into new class.
 All associated APIs updated.
 4. Migrate `SQW` and `DND` objects to new style classes.
-5. Review API and data in `SQW` and `DND`classes with a view to removing unrequired methods and data.
+5. Review API and data in `SQW` and `DND`classes with a view to removing unrequested methods and data.
 6. Migrate save-data object to HDF format

 ## Implementation Decisions